mosip/mosip-infra/deployment/v3/rancher/README.md

     ```
 * Assign a password.
 IMPORTANT: makes sure this password is securely saved and retrievable by Admin.

+## Persistent storage
+* On Cloud hosted cluster, like AWS, built-in persistent storage options are available.
+Like AWS's EBS.
+* But on an on-prem cluster, a persistent storage provider would have to be installed.
+Install Longhorn for persistence using [this](./longhorn).

+## Keycloak
+Refer [here](keycloak/README.md) for installation of Keycloak.

 ## Keycloak-Rancher integration
 * Login as "admin" user in Keycloak and make sure an email id, and first name field is populated for "admin" user.
 This is important for Rancher authentication as given below.
-* Enable authentication with Keycloak using the steps given [here](https://rancher.com/docs/rancher/v2.5/en/admin-settings/authentication/keycloak/).
+* Enable authentication with Keycloak using the steps given [here](https://rancher.com/docs/rancher/v2.6/en/admin-settings/authentication/keycloak-saml/).
 * In Keycloak add another Mapper for the rancher client (in Master realm) with following fields:
   * Protocol: saml
   * Name: username